Art on the Prairie

 IG: rhondascottstudio

-Rhonda creates jewelry which features her own glass beads, handcrafted metal focal pieces, natural gemstones, enamels, and precious metals.
+Rhonda Scott creates jewelry which features her own glass beads, handcrafted metal focal pieces, natural gemstones, enamels, and precious metals.
 She uses a small torch and MAP gas to create the glass beads and the components used in the beads (including custom twisted cane and frit).
 She anneals the beads in a kiln for durability.
+Fine silver metal work is created with metal clay using simple tools and a kiln.

 Callo Metal Art